mikedlowis/libcds/README.md

     make

-You can build just the with the following command:
+You can build just the library with the following command:

     make cds